bihealth/sodar-core/docs/source/major_changes.rst

     $ ./manage.py makemigrations
     $ ./manage.py migrate

-This release also includes a custom ``UserAdmin`` class to ensure all relevant fields for the user model.
+This release introduces a custom ``UserAdmin`` class to ensure all relevant fields for the user model.
 If you want to manage your users in the admin interface in addition to the Django shell, it is strongly recommended to use or extend the ``SODARUserAdmin`` class on your site.
 You can do this by e.g.